Second Boer War: Orange Free State

 Christiaan De Wet was the most formidable leader of the Boer guerrillas.
 He successfully evaded capture several times and later involved in the negotiations for a peace settlement.

 After having conferred with the Transvaal leaders, de Wet returned to the Orange Free State, where he inspired successful attacks and raids in the western part of the country, though he suffered a defeat at Bothaville in November 1900.
 Many Boers who had returned to their farms and towns, sometimes after being given parole by the British, took up arms again.
 In late January 1901, De Wet led a renewed invasion of Cape Colony.
 This was less successful, because there was no general uprising among the Cape Boers, and De Wet's men were hampered by bad weather and pursued by British forces.
 They narrowly escaped across the Orange River.

 From then until the final days of the war, De Wet remained comparatively quiet, rarely attacking British army camps and columns partly because the Orange Free State was effectively left desolate by British sweeps.
 In December 1901, De Wet attacked and overran an isolated British detachment at Groenkop, inflicting heavy casualties and capturing over 200 British soldiers.
 This prompted Kitchener to launch the first of the "New Model" drives against him.
-De Wet escaped the first such drive but lost 300 fighters.
-This was a severe loss, and a portent of further attrition, although sweep attempts to round up De Wet were badly handled, and De Wet's forces avoided capture.
+De Wet escaped the first such drive but lost 300 of his fighters.
+This was a severe loss, and a portent of further attrition, although sweep attempts to round up De Wet were badly handled, and De Wet's forces avoided capture for the rest of the war.